667468/fdroid-repository/README.md

 ```
 Then paste it into to the gitlab variables.

-The APKs are unaltered and hence still signed by the app developers.
+**The APKs are unaltered and hence still signed by the app developers.**

 How to include new apps?
 ========================

 Click [here](ADDAPPS.md) to see how to add a new app to this repo.

+Please note that the repo has to be kept small because there's a 1 GB limit on Gitlab pages.
+If you need specific apps, you can fork this repo and maintain your own one.

 Donations
 =========

-If you want to donate, please donate to the respective developers instead!
+If you want to donate, please donate to the respective app developers instead!